 Variety of Food

-In period Europeans didn't have New World foods like avacados, peppers, potatoes, tomatoes, maize, and many varieties of squash and beans that we now enjoy.
+In the Medieval period, Europeans didn't have New World foods like avacados, peppers, potatoes, tomatoes, maize, and many varieties of squash and beans that we now enjoy.
 They also couldn't eat fruits and vegetables out of season the way that we can.
 So you would get the impression that we have more variety, but the truth is our variety has been whittled down to the main crops and domesticated animals that our food companies find most profitable.
-In period farmers grew a wide variety of grains, vegetables, and fruits in their gardens and they foraged for mushrooms, berries, nuts, and other foodstuffs in the woodlands.
-The open air food markets in every town were filled with a huge variety of fresh and saltwater fish, live wild birds, fresh eggs of every kind of fowl, wild game, freshly slaughtered beef, pork, kid, veal, mutton, lamb, and horse.
+Historically, farmers grew a wide variety of grains, vegetables, and fruits in their fields and gardens.
+They also foraged for mushrooms, berries, nuts, and other foodstuffs in the woodlands.
+The open-air food markets in every town were filled with a huge variety of fresh and saltwater fish, live wild birds, fresh eggs of every kind of fowl, wild game, freshly slaughtered beef, pork, kid, veal, mutton, lamb, and horse.
 They also ate the whole animal, not just the muscels and fat as we do now.
 They ate the glands, brain, heart, lungs, liver, kidneys, marrow, tongue, and even the eyes!

 Slaughtering a hog,